Dr. Jeff Wiggins

 PSE 490 Lab / PSE 491 Lab “Polymer Eng Design Lab” Fall and Spring 2015, 2016, 2017, 2018 1 credit hour each.
 The goal of the Engineering Design Lab is to introduce students to engineering through a combination of lecture discussions and laboratory exercises.
 Student groups are tasked with formulating a design solution to an open-ended engineering problem of their choosing.
 Students are responsible for evaluating existing solutions, developing design constraints, and designing/implementing an engineering design solution.

-PSE 420 “Polymer Matrix Composites” 2016, 2017 2018, 2019.
+PSE 420 “Polymer Matrix Composites” 2016, 2017 2018, 2019, 2020 and 2021.
 4 credit hours, senior level polymer science and engineering course; The course will teaches composite engineering principles included in nano and fiber reinforced composite materials, design and manufacturing, with a focus on reinforcement - polymer interactions in a variety of composite structures

 PSE 361 “Polymer Processing” Spring 2006 and 2007.
 3 credit hours, junior level course; this course is an introduction to the theory of polymer processing and considers the fundamental science of extrusion engineering, injection molding engineering and twin-screw compounding engineering.

-PSE 361"Polymer Process Engineering" replaces PSC 361 teaches engineering skills in material selection, design, scale-up, prototyping, additive manufacturing, tooling, polymer processing including extrusion, reaction extrusion, injection molding and design of experimentation.
+PSE 361"Polymer Process Engineering" 2021 replaces PSC 361 and PSC361 lab into a 4 credit combined polymer process engineering theory/lab course which teaches engineering skills in material selection, design, scale-up, prototyping, additive manufacturing, tooling, polymer processing including extrusion, reaction extrusion, injection molding and design of experimentation.